Updated on: Sep 21st, 2023 | 10 mins read

 There are two methods to apply for a long-term FD, online and offline.
 Let us have a look at both methods.

-A long-term fixed deposit is a good low risk investment option.
-Financial institutions such as banks, NBFCs, and post offices offer you higher interest rates on long term FDs in comparison to short-term FDs.
+A long-term fixed deposit is an excellent low-risk investment option.
+Financial institutions such as banks, NBFCs, and post offices offer you higher interest rates on long-term FDs than short-term FDs.

-As you diversify your portfolio, you need relatively safe financial instruments that offer assured returns capable of enabling you to build a reliable corpus.
-Due consideration should however be given to your unique financial situation at the time of zeroing down on investment tenure.
+As you diversify your portfolio, you need relatively safe financial instruments that offer assured returns, enabling you to build a reliable corpus.
+Due consideration should, however, be given to your unique financial situation at the time of zeroing down on investment tenure.

-If you are thinking about whether to opt for a long term or short term fixed deposit, it is a prerequisite for you to consider your unique financial needs and goals.
-Other equally important parameters to be considered are – reputation of the financial institution, interest rate, premature withdrawal policies, and benefits such as loans, overdrafts, and credit card facilities.
+If you are considering whether to opt for a long-term or short-term fixed deposit, it is a prerequisite to consider your unique financial needs and goals.
+Other equally essential parameters to be considered are the financial institution's reputation, interest rate, premature withdrawal policies, and benefits such as loans, overdrafts, and credit card facilities.

 Most banks, NBFCs, and post offices require you to be a KYC-verified customer.
 To ensure this the investor is expected to produce their Aadhar Card, Voter ID, passport, PAN Card or driving licence.
 Post KYC verification, the investor is officially eligible to initiate a fixed deposit.